Hecho Aragonese: Literature

 Cheso Aragonese has been one of the modern Aragonese dialects with the most literary production.
-Among its most famous writers, we find Rosario Ustáriz.
+Among its most famous writers, we find Veremundo Méndez and Rosario Ustáriz.

-One of the most famous texts in Cheso Aragonese is the song "S'ha feito de nuey", written by Pepe Lera and published in the magazine Fuellas, edited by Consello d'a Fabla Aragonesa (FUELLAS, nº 20, nov-dec 1980).
+One of the most famous texts in Cheso Aragonese is the jota song S'ha feito de nuey, written by Pepe Lera, published in the magazine Fuellas, edited by Consello d'a Fabla Aragonesa (FUELLAS, nº 20, nov-dec 1980) and played by Lera's band Val d'Echo.